MG-Token/MG.Net/README.md

 #### Base
 MG.Net Based on Rebex.Net and all of you can use Rebex.Net directly from MG.Net.dll ...

+#### Old Code
+this project code is old but releases is up to date Why? this project code just uploded to developers see how can use Rebex.Net an easy if you like build old code...

 # Donate
 **Bitcoin :** 3MCeBtnmSQDvENbsF4BAGs8EqqrYhi9558